kubernetes/kubectl/docs/book/pages/app_composition_and_deployment/structure_directories.md

   - Separate directories for separate Environment and Cluster [Config Variants](../app_customization/bases_and_variants.md)
 {% endpanel %}

-# Directory Structure Based Composition
+# Directory Structure Based Layout

 The are several techniques for users to structure their Resource Config files.